 Lower Columbia College's Behavioral Intervention Team (BIT) is a cross-campus team that meets on a regular basis to review and respond to reports of student behavior that may pose a threat of self-harm or a threat to the community.

-The BIT's mission is to provide a safe environment for the campus community through collaboration, information collection, risk assessment, and intervention.
+The BIT team's mission is to provide a safe environment for the campus community through collaboration, information collection, risk assessment, and intervention.

 If you are an instructor and a student enrolled in your class is disruptive: